 We finance our assets with what we believe to be a prudent amount of leverage, the level of which varies from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
 Our borrowings currently consist solely of reverse repurchase agreements, or reverse repos.
-Currently, the majority of our reverse repo borrowings are collateralized by Agency RMBS; however, should the prospects for stable and reliable reverse repo financing for non-Agency RMBS continue to improve, we would expect to increase our reverse repo borrowings that are collateralized by non-Agency RMBS.
+Currently, the great majority of our reverse repo borrowings are collateralized by Agency RMBS; however, should the prospects for stable and reliable reverse repo financing for non-Agency RMBS continue to improve, we would expect to increase our reverse repo borrowings that are collateralized by non-Agency RMBS.
 While the proceeds of our reverse repo financings are often used to purchase the assets subject to the repo, our financing arrangements do not restrict our ability to use the proceeds from these arrangements to support our other liquidity needs.
 Our reverse repo arrangements are typically documented under the standard form Master Repurchase Agreement published by the Securities Industry and Financial Market Association (formerly The Bond Market Association), or SIFMA, with the ability for both parties to request margin.
 Given daily market volatility, we and our repo counterparties are required to post additional margin collateral to each other from time to time as part of the normal course of our business.
-Our reverse repo financing on agreement with the counterparty, including in certain cases our right to dispute the counterparty's valuation determination.
-As of June 30, 2010, we had approximately \$428.2 million outstanding on reverse repos with seven counterparties.
-These borrowings were the only debt financings we had outstanding as of June 30, 2010, due debt-to-equity ratio does not account for liabilities other than debt financings.
-We account for our reverse repos as collateralized borrowings.
-As of June 30, 2010, the remaining terms on our reverse repos ranged between 1 and 91 days.
+Our reverse repo financing of our agreement with the counterparty, including in certain cases our right to dispute the counterparty's valuation determination.
+As of September 30, 2009, we had approximately \$\$\$84.6 million outstanding on reverse repos with six counterparties.
+These borrowings were the only debt financings we had outstanding as of September 30, 2009, and, given that we had approximately \$297.6 million of shareholders' equity as of September 30, 2009, our debt-to-equity ratio does not account for liabilities other than debt financings.
+As of September 30, 2009, the remaining terms on our reverse repos ranged between 7 and 328 days.

 We may utilize other types of borrowings in the future, including term facilities or other more complex financing structures.
-Additionally, we may also take advantage of available borrowings, if any, under new programs established by the Federal Government to finance our assets.
+Additionally, we may also take advantage of available borrowings, if any, under new programs established by the U.S. Government such as the Term Asset Loan Facility, or TALF, to finance our assets.
 We also may raise capital by issuing unsecured debt, preferred or common shares, or trust preferred securities.